 Parking updates may be found online on the Parking Lot Information Page

-On-campus parking lots are patrolled by the GCC Campus Police.
+On-campus parking lots are patrolled by the GCC College Police.
 Parking related concerns or questions can be submitted in person, in writing, or by emailing email@example.com.
 All District rules, regulations, and California Vehicle Codes (CVC) are strictly enforced.
 Violators may be cited and/or towed at the vehicle owner's expense.
-Vehicles towed by the GCC Campus Police may be retrieved at:Gay's Towing & Storage
+Vehicles towed by the GCC College Police may be retrieved at:Gay's Towing & Storage

 5146 San Fernando Rd

 Glendale , CA 91204